riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

   Dilemmas”](https://intelligence.org/wp-content/uploads/2014/10/Hintze-Problem-Class-Dominance-In-Predictive-Dilemmas.pdf)
   by Daniel Hintze.
 This paper is from 2014 so doesn't include the FDT/LDT terminology, and also doesn't include the various versions of UDT.
+* [“Timeline of decision theory”](https://timelines.issarice.com/wiki/Timeline_of_decision_theory).
+This is an incomplete timeline I've been working on sporadically.
+It gives a chronological ordering of some decision theories and decision problems.